leanprover-community/blog/posts/month-in-mathlib-may-2024.md

     * Building up on thoses two series of PRs, [PR #13074](https://github.com/leanprover-community/mathlib4/pull/13074) defines corners and corner-free set and [PR #9000](https://github.com/leanprover-community/mathlib4/pull/9000) finally proves the Corners theorem and Roth's theorem.
 They respectively state that a corner-free set in `[N] × [N]` and a 3AP-free set in `[N]` have vanishingly small density as `N` goes to infinity.

     [APAP](https://github.com/YaelDillies/LeanAPAP) already contains the stronger result that the density goes to zero as `1/log log N`, and will soon prove the state of the art result of `exp(-(log N)^1/9)`.
-  * Mathlib finally knows about Hamiltonian paths and cycles thanks to a team effort started at the September 2023 Bonn by Rishi Mehta and Linus Sommer under the supervision of Bhavik Mehta, and recently continued by Lode Vermeulen in [PR #7102](https://github.com/leanprover-community/mathlib4/pull/7102).
+  * Mathlib finally knows about Hamiltonian paths and cycles thanks to a team effort started at Lean for the Curious Mathematician 2023 in Düsseldorf by Rishi Mehta and Linus Sommer under the supervision of Bhavik Mehta, and recently continued by Lode Vermeulen in [PR #7102](https://github.com/leanprover-community/mathlib4/pull/7102).

 * Condensed mathematics.
 * [PR #11586](https://github.com/leanprover-community/mathlib4/pull/11586) :: feat(Condensed): light condensed objects